 External use

-Apply to the skin
+Apply to skin